Wumo

 WUMO, formerly Wulffmorgenthaler, is a webcomic and newspaper comic strip created by Danish writer/artist duo Mikael Wulff and Anders Morgenthaler.
 The name of the strip is a portmanteau created from the pair's surnames.
 The name was also given to a comedy TV series, broadcast on the Danish channel DR2 in 2005.
-The strip changed its name to 'WUMO' in June 2012.
+The strip changed its name to WUMO in June 2012.

 Publication history

-WUMO debuted in 2001 as a comic strip competition entry named Kalzone, completed a few hours before the entry deadline.
-Submitted under the pseudonym "Pernille Richter Andersson", the strip won the competition, and a one-month run in the national newspaper Politiken.
+WUMO debuted in 2001 as part of a comic strip competition entry named Kalzone, completed a few hours before the entry deadline.
+Submitted under the pseudonym "Pernille Richter Andersson", the strip won the competition, and a one-month run in the Danish national newspaper Politiken followed.

 The strip became a regular feature on DR's internet culture portal in 2002, and in October 2003 it became a regular daily newspaper strip in Politiken.

-As of June 2012, WUMO is printed daily in Politiken (Denmark), Aftonbladet (Sweden), Dagbladet (Norway), Die Welt (Germany), Helsingin Sanomat (Finland) and online-only in De Telegraaf (Netherlands) – and on its own website, wumo.com.
+As of June 2012, WUMO is printed daily in Politiken (Denmark), Aftonbladet (Sweden), Dagbladet (Norway), Die Welt (Germany), Helsingin Sanomat (Finland), and online-only in De Telegraaf (Netherlands) – and on its own website, wumo.com.

-In November 2013, WUMO began appearing in newspapers across the United States, including The Washington Post and the New York Daily News, replacing the comic strip Get Fuzzy.
+In October 2013, WUMO began being syndicated by Universal Uclick, appearing in hundreds of newspapers across the United States, including The Washington Post and the New York Daily News (in some markets replacing the comic strip Get Fuzzy).
+WUMO's launch was larger than those of such notable strips as Calvin and Hobbes and The Far Side.